 A successful push notification strategy is all about delivering:

-A mature approach moves beyond vanity metrics (like clicks and opens) and focuses on meaningful business KPIs (such as activation, ARPU, and LTV) to make a real impact on revenue.
+A mature approach moves beyond vanity metrics (like clicks and opens) and focuses on meaningful business KPIs (such as activation, ARPU, and CLV) to make a real impact on revenue.

 The shift in mindset looks something like this: